idnavid/selectOrder_public/readme.md

 Select the optimal order of latent variables for PCA/ICA/PPCA/PICA/CCA.
 This is a public version of the original repository selectOrder, which is private.
 I've added simple demos that use the functions.
 Please contact me for help on getting this work.
 I'll be happy to help.

-This tool-box contains a order selection algorithms for the linear admixture models ([see this link](https://github.com/idnavid/selectOrder/blob/master/notes/disecting_correlation.pdf)).
+This tool-box contains order selection algorithms for the linear admixture models ([see this link](https://github.com/idnavid/selectOrder/blob/master/notes/disecting_correlation.pdf)).
-Most existing methods (based on information-theoretic criteria, see [this document](https://github.com/idnavid/selectOrder/blob/master/notes/deriving_aic.pdf)) rely on the assumption that samples are independent and identitically distributed.
+Most existing methods are based on information-theoretic criteria, see [this document](https://github.com/idnavid/selectOrder/blob/master/notes/deriving_aic.pdf) and typically use the log-likelihood fucntion.
 The proposed algorithm used here is not based on the likelihood function, and therefore has been shown to produce more consistent results.

-For more detail, please see our paper in IEEE TMI:<br/>
+### Citations:
+Please make sure to cite the our paper:

 *Seghouane, Shokouhi, "Consistent Esitmaiton of Dimensionality for Data Driven Methods in fMRI Analysis", IEEE Transactions on Medical Imaging, 2018.*

-### Citations:
-Please make sure to cite the our paper.

 ### Description
 This repository contains code for two types of algorithms:
-- single-vector factor analysis (e.g., PCA) [`Python`](here!) and [`Matlab`](here!)
+- single-vector factor analysis models (e.g., PCA) [`Python`](https://github.com/idnavid/selectOrder_public/tree/master/code/standard/python) and [`Matlab`](https://github.com/idnavid/selectOrder_public/tree/master/code/standard/matlab)
-- double-vector analysis (e.g., CCA) [`Matlab`](here!)
+- double-vector analysis (e.g., CCA) [`Matlab`](https://github.com/idnavid/selectOrder_public/tree/master/code/cca/matlab)

 ### Python Requirements:
 - `numpy`, `scipy`